AdeetyaU/Face-Recognition-GUI/README.md

 ###### 8. Is a virtual environment necessary?

-*Answer: No, however I highly reccomend it.*
+*Answer: No, however I highly recommend it.*

 ###### 9. Do I have to use Pycharm, can I use any other IDE?